How do I choose the right workflow automation tool for my business?

 • Team size: Solo users and small teams can start with free tiers.
 Larger teams need collaboration features, shared workspaces, and role-based access.

-• Existing toolchain: If your organization runs on Microsoft 365, Power Automate integrates natively.
+• Existing toolchain: If the organization runs on Microsoft 365, Power Automate integrates natively.
 If you use many cloud apps, Zapier has the broadest ecosystem.

 Step 2: Define Your Requirements